tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 		-	In my parse qs function, I need to map the appropriate key value pair from the aggregate queryset into the x key.
 		- When i formulate the queryset, I can rename a column (like annotate).
 To ensure that __parse_qs grab the right key value pair, I'll get my queryset to have an 'x' field. [^15]

+	- I want to turn the bar graph horizontal for `user_taps_graph`.
+Plotly enables this by passing a `orientation` key (value = 'h') to the data object that gets passed into Plotly.newPlot[^16]
+	- As of now, this.traces is the data object.
+I could make a init_data which sets `this.data` = an array of traces, Then pass `this.data` in Plotly.newPlot